cloudflare/cloudflare-docs/content/page-shield/about/malicious-script-detection.md

 weight: 3
 ---

-# Detecting malicious scripts
+# Detecting malicious scripts and connections

-Page Shield implements different mechanisms to determine if a script is malicious.
+Page Shield implements different mechanisms to determine if a script or a connection is malicious.
 These mechanisms are:

 - Malicious URL checks
 - Malicious domain checks
 - Malicious script detection

-Any updates to the threat feeds will trigger new checks for previously detected scripts so that the Page Shield dashboards (**Active Scripts** and **All Reported Scripts**) always reflect the latest script categorization.
+Any updates to the threat feeds will trigger new checks for previously detected scripts or connections so that the Page Shield dashboards always reflect the latest categorization.

 {{<Aside type="note">}}
 This feature is available as a paid add-on for customers on an Enterprise plan.
 {{</Aside>}}

 ## Malicious URL checks